noiseprotocol/noise_spec/noise.md

 6. Handshake patterns
 ======================

+A message pattern is some sequence of tokens from "e, s, dhee, dhes, dhse, dhss".
+A handshake pattern consists of:

+ * A message pattern for the initiator's "pre-message" that only contains "s" and/or "e" tokens

+ * A message pattern for the responder's "pre-message" that only contains "s" and/or "e" tokens

+ * A sequence of message patterns for the actual handshake messages

+The pre-messages indicate an exchange of public keys was somehow performed prior to the handshake, so these public keys should be inputs to `Initialize()`.

-A descriptor is some sequence of tokens from "e, s, dhee, dhes, dhse, dhss".
-A pattern is a sequence of descriptors.
-The first descriptor describes the first message sent from the initiator to the responder; the next descriptor describes the response message, and so on.
-All messsages described by the pattern must be sent in order.
+The first actual handshake message in the sequence is sent from the initiator to the responder; the next is sent by the responder, and so on.
+All messsages described by the handshake pattern must be sent in order.

-The following pattern describes an unauthenticated DH handshake:
+The following handshake pattern describes an unauthenticated DH handshake:

     Noise_NN():
       -> e